At Home After Sepsis

 • Organ failure, including kidney failure

-Most problems improve with time.
-Professional resources are available for those that don’t.
+Most of these issues improve with time, but professional resources are available if your issues don’t improve on their own.
 Keep track of your symptoms and discuss them with your doctor during your follow-up visits.
 They can connect you with the right treatments to help.

 Warning Signs